 I made this blanket baby size but of course you can make it any size you want!
 I think it would be a beautiful throw size blanket.

 This is my first time using Caron One Pound yarn and I really liked it.
 It’s very beginner friendly and I found it easier to keep the tension consistent.

-ROW TWO: In the front loop of the first stitch, work HHDC.
-Work one HHDC in each front loop across the row.
-(Working in the front loop requires you to insert your hook up from the bottom of the front loop and then continue to work the herringbone stitch as normal.)
+Row 2: (turning chain does not count as stitch) Work 1 HHDC in the front loop of each stitch across the row.
+(Working in the front loop requires you to insert your hook up from the bottom of the front loop and then continue to work the HHDC stitch as normal.)
+CH 2 and turn.

 Repeat row 2 for the remainder of the blanket.

 Here’s how I did my color changes: 4 rows of Golden Dorado, 4 rows of Off White, 1 row of Pale Green, 4 rows of Off White, 2 rows of Golden Dorado, 1 row of Off White, 2 rows of Golden Dorado, 6 rows of Off White, 2 rows of Pale Green, 6 rows of Off White, 4 rows of Golden Dorado, 2 rows of Off White.
 Repeat in reverse (4 rows of Golden Dorado, 6 rows of Off White etc..)

 Round 1: With White, pull up a loop in any corner and chain one.
 Work one round of single crochet around the blanket, working 3 SCs into each corner.
 When you reach the corner you started with it, slip stitch into the starting stitch, chain 1 and turn.

 Rounds 2 – 3: Work one round of front loop HHDC, working 3 HHDCs into each corner.
 When you reach the corner you started with it, slip stitch into the starting stitch, chain 1 and turn.

 When you finish the last round, slip stitch into the starting corner and tie off.